-B-WET currently serves seven regions of the country: parts of California, Chesapeake Bay, Great Lakes, Gulf of Mexico, Hawaii, New England, and the Pacific Northwest, reaching a total of 27 states and the District of Columbia.
-This regional implementation allows B-WET programs to support grantee capacity building and respond to local education and environmental priorities.
+B-WET serves seven regions of the country: California, Chesapeake Bay, Great Lakes, Gulf of Mexico, Hawaii, New England, and Pacific Northwest.
+This regional approach allows the B-WET program to support grantee capacity building and respond to local education and environmental priorities.

-2015 program impacts
+2022 program impacts

 - B-WET supported 145 institutions bringing locally relevant, authentic experiential environmental learning to K-12 audiences, supported by local STEM assets and STEM professionals and impacting a total of 23 states and the District of Columbia.

 - Over 2,800 educators received professional development to enhance their skills and confidence in using environmental education and MWEEs to address multiple subjects’ curriculum standards and local education agency initiatives.